hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 note:
 This is actually one of the course slides.
-And it displays which version control systems have emerged until now, and when they became available.
+Displays which version control systems have emerged until now, and their publication date.
-It also tries to put the publication date of each version control system in perspective by comparing them to the most modern phone known at that time.
+By comparing the publication dates to the most modern phone known at the time, you get a sense of how old these systems are.

 So, for example, Subversion relates to the Nokia 3310. (point) Which are both *indestructible*.
 And CVS relates to the thing with the power plug.
 Both are obviously **ancient**!

-At the end of one particular course day, this student came to me with a question.
+At the end of one particular course day, a student came to me with a question.
 And she said: "Git is great and all that, but what's gonna be the **next** big thing?"
 "It looks like nothing has happend in Version Control world for over ten years!"